Brewers vs. Blue Jays Player Props Betting Odds

 - Strikeouts Prop: Over/Under 5.5 (Over Odds: -120)

-- The Blue Jays will send Yusei Kikuchi (5-2) to the mound for his 11th start this season.
+- The Blue Jays will send Alek Manoah (1-5) to the mound for his 12th start this season.

-- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.
+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- Kikuchi has started 10 games this season, and he's lasted five or more innings six times.
-He averages 5.1 innings per appearance.
+- In 11 starts, Manoah has pitched through or past the fifth inning five times.
+He has a season average of 4.8 frames per outing.

 |Opponent